 Both approaches reduce outbreaks of salmonella.

+The obvious question is, “Which method works better?”
+Should we wash and refrigerate eggs or vaccinate chickens?
+The answer is not entirely clear, and many experts say that both ways achieve the same goal of reducing salmonella outbreaks.
 “They’re different approaches to basically achieve the same result,” Vincent Guyonnet, a poultry veterinarian, told NPR.
 “We don’t have massive [food safety] issues on either side of the Atlantic.
 Both methods seem to work.”

 A recent spate of salmonella cases in the U.S. may shift opinions on vaccination.